Aerial view of Parliament Hill and the Ottawa River.

 • Discover local food and cultural festivals

-Whether you are travelling to Toronto for a match or heading to Ottawa for a relaxing getaway, the connection between the two cities is straightforward.
+For international and Canadian travellers alike, the connection between Toronto and Ottawa is straightforward.
 With multiple transportation options, flexible schedules and a range of ticket prices, planning your trip is simple.

 Explore more things to do in Ottawa